Ginger Soy Fish

 Ginger soy fish is one of my favorite ways to cook halibut—so simple and packed with flavor, and it only takes 20 minutes!
 I love pan-searing the fish until it’s crispy, then drizzling it with a savory ginger-soy sauce.

-In Chinese cuisine, fish is a must-have for Chinese New Year—it’s considered auspicious!
-The word for fish, “yu” (鱼), symbolizes abundance, good fortune, and prosperity, making it an essential part of the celebration.
-No Chinese New Year meal feels complete without fish as one of the main dishes.
+In Chinese cuisine, fish is a staple at everyday dinners and festive celebrations like Chinese New Year—it’s considered a symbol of prosperity and good luck!
+The word for fish, “yu” (鱼), symbolizes abundance, good fortune, and wealth, making it an essential part of the celebration.

 Traditionally, fish is served whole, with its head and tail, like in my Chinese Steamed Fish recipe.
 This represents wholeness, a symbol of luck and prosperity.
 But I get that not everyone loves the whole fish, so I created this ginger soy fish using halibut fillets.
 It’s just as delicious and a little more approachable.
 Be sure to check out my step-by-step video below to make this dish perfectly every time!